GreptimeTeam/perses-claude-code-otel-greptimecloud/README.md

 git remote add production <git-repo-url>
 ```

-Push to your instance's git repository:
+Force push to your instance's git repository. **Warn: This will overwrites all
+your previous dashboards, make sure you are starting from scratch.**

 ```
 git push -f production main